vito/bass/README.md

 More demos are included under [`demos/`](demos/).

 * [`demos/booklit/docs.bass`](demos/booklit/docs.bass) fetches a `git`
-  Concourse resource and runs a script from the repo as a workload:
+  Concourse resource and runs a script from the repo as a thunk:

   ```sh
   $ ./demos/booklit/docs.bass | bass -e | tar -tf -